l0rdFalco/git-prac-1/README.md

-learning git using the 5 hour very useful tutorial
+refreshing my git knowledge using the 5 hour very useful tutorial